tanweijie123/tp/docs/DeveloperGuide.md

 ### Edit Session feature

-The proposed edit session mechanism is facilitated by `AddressBook`.
+The proposed Edit Session mechanism is facilitated by `Addressbook`.

 These operation is exposed in the `Model` interface as `Model#setSession()`.